 A database is a set of structured data held inside a computer, often paired with a search interface so users can find specific information.
+In a library, you often see databases as collections of online material, like the library catalog.
 While each database is unique in their content, most follow similar rules when it comes to their structure and search accessibility.
 One of these rules is Boolean logic, which helps users define the relationships between search terms.
 Most databases use Boolean logic, whether they make it obvious or not.

 See below for examples of basic Boolean logic and how to best use them when creating a search: